nickdekruijk/admin/README.md

 Role must match one of the roles defined in the configuration.
 The default role for a new user is "admin".

+## FAQ

+### How do I localize the validation messages?
+You could use the package [arcanedev/laravel-lang](https://github.com/ARCANEDEV/LaravelLang), just run `composer require arcanedev/laravel-lang`.

 ## License
 LaraPages is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).